xrwang/qr271b-lab1/technotrust.md

     ## 6 Multiple of above options.
 Government should regulate, company sh…     1
     ## 7 Restrict automation to only certain contexts                           1

+## Technology use and implications for trust / delegation?

 ``` r
 #Group by technology used and response to facebook question